AlaudaDevops/toolbox/dependabot/README.md

 #### Repository Configuration File

-The repository configuration file supports the GitHub dependabot configuration format, allowing seamless transition to this project for vulnerability management.
+The repository configuration file supports both the GitHub dependabot configuration format and our custom format, allowing seamless transition to this project for vulnerability management.

 Example GitHub dependabot configuration: